-An OUTLINE is a skeleton of you’re book.
-It can be a simple list of things: this happens, then that happens, or it can be a 50,000-word long document.
+An OUTLINE is a skeleton of your book.
+It can be a simple list of things: this happens, then that happens, or it can be a 50,000 word long document.
 Some people hate them, some love them, but at some time you will probably have to produce one.

 It’s the age-old debate: PLOTTERS VERSUS PANTERS.

 Which are you and how does it affect your writing?